What is the Close the Gap program?

 The Closing the Gap program helps Aboriginal and Torres Strait Islander people to live healthier and longer lives by trying to prevent or better manage chronic diseases.

-The Care Coordination and Supplementary Services (CCSS) Program aims to improve the health of Aboriginal and Torres Strait Islander people by providing coordination of health needs and assisting with access to healthcare.
+The program aims to improve the health of Aboriginal and Torres Strait Islander people by providing coordination of health needs and assisting with access to healthcare.
+You will be allocated an Aboriginal Health Care Coordinator to work closely with you.

 What can your Aboriginal Health Care Coordinator do for you?